nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 NextAuth.js supports two session strategies.
 When you are using an adapter, you can choose to save the session data into a database.
 Unless your database and its adapter is compatible with the Edge runtime/infrastructure, you will not be able to use a `"database"` session strategy.

 Most adapters rely on an ORM/library that is not yet compatible with the Edge runtime.
-So here is how you can work around it:
+So here is how you can work around it, by forcing a JWT session strategy:

 :::note
 The following is only a convention we chose, the filenames/structure have no important meaning, as long as you import the correct files in the correct places.
 :::

-1. Create an `auth.config.ts` with your config and export it:
+1. Create an `auth.config.ts` file with your config and export it:

 ```ts title="auth.config.ts"
 import GitHub from "next-auth/providers/github"